sachingauttam/ncodea/README.md

 > Simple login/register-page-app created with React js.

-Logster is a React app that has a Login, Register and Reset password features.
+NCODƎA is a React app that has a Login, Register and Reset password features.
 This is just the Front-end of the app, no Back-end.

 ## Table of contents
 * [Functionalities](#functionalities)